 In an effort to promote accountability, the International Criminal Court’s (ICC) Office of the Prosecutor (OTP) is embarking on the creation of a Policy Paper on Gender Persecution.
-This Policy Paper aims to clarify global norms against gender persecution and strengthen recognition of gender persecution in investigations and legal proceedings.
+This Policy Paper aims to strengthen recognition of gender persecution in investigations and legal proceedings and reaffirm the understanding of gender in international criminal law.
 Building on our long history of fighting for accountability for gender-based crimes within international law frameworks, MADRE is rallying civil society to participate in the development of the Policy Paper on Gender Persecution.
 This Policy Paper presents a unique opportunity to bring together the voices of grassroots movements from across the globe to ensure that their perspectives inform this historic process.

 With support from UNWOMEN, MADRE and the Human Rights and Gender Justice (HRGJ) Clinic at the City University of New York (CUNY) School of Law developed the “Identifying Gender Persecution in Conflicts and Atrocities Toolkit.”
 The toolkit is designed to provide investigators, lawyers, advocates, documenters, and first responders with a framework for recognizing and understanding the legal context of gender persecution.